OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 ## Installation

-This document describes the automatic installation procedure
+This document describes the automatic installation procedure for your OSGP development environment.

 ---
 ### Manual installation